 After yesterdays flavoured and potted cheeses, todays sandwich filler is a chicken and sun dried tomato paste.
 Simple and delicious.

 My sun dried tomatoes came from a big container of them with a best before date of 2010!!
 But they look, smell and taste absolutely fine, so I use them.
 Obviously only now and then, or I would have used them up by now!
 I soaked them in a little warm water for about 20 minutes, they were still quite hard, but I bunged them in the jug anyway.
-I then added the butter and the preserved lemon.
-Then I used my stick blender to whizz it to a smooth paste.
 I had to add the tomato soaking water as well to get it to go to a paste.

 On tasting it, it was perfect, no other flavourings needed.
 DP had just come back from Sainsbugs with a fresh, crusty baquette, so I put some on a little bit of that.
 Mmmm, delicious, the texture was good, not watery, (after adding the soaking water, I was wondering if I would have to add a few breadcrumbs) the tomatoes flavouring it deeply and the preserved lemon singing through underneath.